cataseven/Statistics-Graph-Chart-Card/README.md

 This card solves that by **extending the history fetch backward automatically** by the amount the longest moving average needs — independent of the visible window.
 The MA is computed over that extended range and then trimmed to the window, so **MA26 draws fully across a 24-hour view without you having to widen `hours_to_show` or scroll.** The visible chart, axis, statistics, and extrema are unchanged — only the moving-average lines use the extra look-back.

-> The look-back applies to History- and statistics-routed entities.
+> The look-back applies to entities whose data comes from History or long-term statistics.
 Synthetic sources (`fixed_value`, `data_attribute`) average only what's in the window.

 ### Candlesticks